Pallache family: Palacci department store

-The family company or derivatives continued.
-In 1938, an Elie Palacci started advertising in Alexandria: "Faites vos achats chez Elie Palacci, dépôts de denrées alimentaires.
-13, Boulevard Saïd 1er.
-Téléphone 254-17" ("Shop at Elie Palacci, food depots.
-13, Boulevard Saïd 1er.
-Phone 254-17").
-In 1947, an ad for "La Maison A. V. Palacci & Co." in the Hamzaoui section of Cairo appeared, as did an "H.M.
-Palacci & Co." as an agent of the G. R. Marshall & Co. exporting company of Richmond, Canada.
 The 1948 Cairo bombings, which included the Ades and Gattegno stores, did not deter the family; both Albert Vita Palacci and Dr. Victor Palacci appear in a 1955 Who's Who for Egypt, while Henry Menahem Palacci in Cairo appears in the mid-1950s (along with an Albert Palacci in Belgium).
 By the time Nasser had nationalized all Jewish-owned assets in Egypt (1958), most Palacci had left Cairo in diaspora–yet "Palacci Fils, Hayem et Cie." remained listed as a business in Cairo as late as 1959.